 They can also help search engines understand the canonical versions of your pages.
 So you might have a page that’s targeting a specific keyword, and you may have other related pages, as well.
 Now, the one that you intend to be the main page and the one Google intends or believes is the main page is not always the same thing, but adding in the canonical tags into, and the canonical versions of pages, into your sitemaps can help make sure that Google and you are on the same page.

-Now, when you verify your sitemap using something like search console, it may indicate trust and authority, which also can improve your rankings.
+Now, when you verify your sitemap XML using something like Search Console, it may indicate trust and authority, which also can improve your rankings.

 And you also get extra insights within search console when you’ve added a sitemap there.

 How to Create a Sitemap